HL7/cqf-measures/input/pages/using-cql.md

 In this example for negation rationale, the logic looks for a member of the value set "Medical Reason" as the rationale for not administering any of the anticoagulant and antiplatelet medications specified in the "Antithrombotic Therapy" value set.
-To report Antithrombotic Therapy Not Administered, this is done by referencing the URI of the "Antithrombotic Therapy" value set using the [value set extension](https://www.hl7.org/fhir/R4/extension-valueset-reference.html)  to indicate providers did not administer any of the medications in the "Antithrombotic Therapy" value set.
+To report Antithrombotic Therapy Not Administered, this is done by referencing the URI of the "Antithrombotic Therapy" value set using the <span class="bg-success">[value set extension](https://www.hl7.org/fhir/R4/extension-valueset-reference.html) </span> to indicate providers did not administer any of the medications in the "Antithrombotic Therapy" value set.
 By referencing the value set URI to negate the entire value set rather than reporting a specific member code from the value set, clinicians are not forced to having to arbitrarily select a specific medication from the "Antithrombotic Therapy" value set that they